FAQ: Deaf and Hard of Hearing Transfer Students

 I am attending a university that follows the quarter system instead of the semester system.
 If I transfer to Gallaudet, how are my credits calculated and how many credits are transferred?

 As long as the credit courses have a grade level of C-minus or above, you will receive 3 semester credit hours for 5 or 4 quarter credit hours completed, 2 semester credits for 3 quarter credits completed and one semester credit for either 2 quarter credits or 1 quarter credit completed.
 These quarter hours must be from an accredited college and meet course description equivalence.

 I took AP classes in high school.
 Can I have credits for these courses transferred to Gallaudet University?

-Yes, if you get a grade of 3 or above and Gallaudet offers comparable courses, your AP credits will be transferred for three credits per course.
+Yes, if you get a score of 3 or above and Gallaudet offers comparable courses, your AP credits will be transferred for three credits per course.